benclifford/hx2016/README.md

 `lens` provides a way to focus on a portion of a Haskell value - for example fields in a data structure.
 `aeson` is a JSON library.

-We can use lens to ask for the response status, stored in the Response value:
+We can use `lens` to ask for the response status, stored in the Response value:

 ```
 *Main Network.Wreq Control.Lens> r <- get "http://www.reddit.com/.json"
 *Main Network.Wreq Control.Lens> r ^. responseStatus
 Status {statusCode = 200, statusMessage = "OK"}
 ```

+and we can go further into the response, and dig straight into fields in the JSON, like this: